top of page

 Ubuntu Cultural Pavilion has been organized to provide educational experiences through a museum (once a site has been secured) and traveling exhibits beginning with a local presence to expand throughout the state of New Jersey.
 By conducting this work, UCP will provide information on social justice initiatives, arts, culture, and history, thus increasing the community's collective knowledge and improving community members' lives.

-A major component of our work will center on the life and legacy of Paul Leroy Bustill Robeson.
+A major component of our work will center on the life and legacy of Paul Leroy Robeson.
 Up until this time, the early formative years in Somerville, NJ have far too long been overlooked.
 Significant efforts will be dedicated to incorporating Somerville as a crucial, though frequently overlooked, element in more precisely chronicling and commemorating the life and legacy of Paul Robeson.

 Why the Acorn?